Main | July 2005 »

 April 04, 2005

-Note: What follows is a rewrite of the July 5 2004 entry.
-It's intended to enhance the longitudinal implicit in any blog as a (unique) kind of accessible public journal.
+Note: What follows is a rewrite of the original April 2005 entry; it's intended to enhance the longitudinal quality implicit in any blog as a (uniquely) accessible public journal.

-In that connection, it's important to realize that in 1969, newly elected President Nixon's "drug war" was a radical expansion of what had been a long-standing- but relatively unimportant (in terms of the size of the existing illegal markets), and failing. policy.
+In that connection, it's important to realize that in 1969, newly elected President Nixon's "drug war" was a radical expansion of what had been a long-standing, but relatively unimportant (in terms of the size of the existing illegal markets). policy.
 Nixon's war on drugs, as implemented by the Controlled Substances Act of 1970, represented a huge legislative expansion of what had really been a carefully protected policy failure.
-The CSA quickly allowed drug policy supporters at the federal level to control drug-related research while simultaneously conducting an effective propaganda campaign on behalf of their version of the truth: Although ostensibly one of Public Health aimed at protecting careless teens from addiction, diagnostic and therapeutic decisions were taken away from physicians by early Supreme Court decisions upholding the Harrison Act of 1914, thus leaving future control of the poorly defined entity of "addiction" to police, prosecutors, and judges for the indefinite future.
+The CSA quickly allowed drug policy supporters at the federal level to control drug-related research while simultaneously conducting an effective propaganda campaign on behalf of their version of the truth: Although ostensibly one of Public Health aimed at protecting careless teens from addiction, diagnostic and therapeutic decisions had already been taken away from physicians by Supreme Court decisions upholding the Harrison Act of 1914, thus leaving future control of the poorly defined entity of "addiction" to police, prosecutors, and judges for the indefinite future.

-Both that future and the false sense of control promised by federal policy were greatly increased by Nixon's dug war, declared in 1969 and implemented by the CSA in 1970.
+Both that future and the false sense of control promised by federal policy were greatly increased by Nixon's dug war, as implemented by the CSA in 1970.

 What (finally) allows some very contrary opinions in the ever-contentious drug policy arena is information gathered from thousands of California pot smokers in compliance with state law.
 The new law relied on licensed physicians to evaluate those requesting a patient designation; the government literally created cannabis evaluation as a new specialty by immediately threatening any doctor attempting to do so.
 Subsequent developments seriously reduced the ability of applicants to find and access such physicians and also reduced the willingness of either group to publicly acknowledge such encounters; let alone whatever personal information had been either sought or disclosed.